oculus-samples/Unreal-SharedSpaces/README.md

 ```sh
 git clone https://github.com/oculus-samples/Unreal-SharedSpaces.git
 ```
-3. This project requires the Oculus fork of the UE4.27 game engine that you can find [here](https://github.com/Oculus-VR/UnrealEngine/tree/4.27).<br/>*NOTE:* access to the Oculus fork requires [access to Epic's GitHub](https://www.unrealengine.com/ue4-on-github).
+3. [Link your Github and Epic accounts](https://www.unrealengine.com/ue4-on-github) to gain access to the Oculus fork.
+4. Clone the [Oculus fork of UE4.27](https://github.com/Oculus-VR/UnrealEngine/tree/4.27).
+SharedSpaces depends on this version of the engine.<br/>
-4. You need [Visual Studio](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/DevelopmentSetup/VisualStudioSetup/) installed to build the engine and the project plugins.
+5. You need [Visual Studio](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/DevelopmentSetup/VisualStudioSetup/) installed to build the engine and the project plugins.
-5. Open a command prompt, change directory to your Unreal root (see step 3), then run this command:
+6. Open a command prompt, change directory to your Unreal root (see step 3), then run this command:
 ```sh
 .\GenerateProjectFiles.bat -Game SharedSpaces -Engine <full path to Unreal-SharedSpaces directory>\SharedSpaces.uproject
 ```
-6. Open the `SharedSpaces.sln` file that has been generated in the `Unreal-SharedSpaces` directory.
+7. Open the `SharedSpaces.sln` file that has been generated in the `Unreal-SharedSpaces` directory.
-7. Set `SharedSpaces` as the start-up project and `Development Editor` as the configuration.
+8. Set `SharedSpaces` as the start-up project and `Development Editor` as the configuration.
-8. Hit `F5` to build and debug the project (and the engine).
+9. Hit `F5` to build and debug the project (and the engine).

 ## License